 - We as children should refuse to do works above our age

 - We shouldn’t be asked to carry big bunches of bananas to sell when we should be going to school

 - Let us refuse to work on coffee plantations for low wages

-- Parents should refuse this and stop letting people take us away for work
+- We shouldn’t be taken away from school for work in town as house girls or boys.
+Parents should refuse this and stop allowing people to take us away

 - Parents shouldn’t allow us to go and graze goats .